schudlich/litinthemitt/content/_index.md

 ![By Rachel Kramer - originally posted to Flickr as Lake Michigan / Sleeping Bear Dunes, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=8402214](homeimages/Lake_Michigan_Sleeping_Bear_Dunes.jpg)

 This Resource Guide can help you locate books, poetry, and other works of literature pertaining to Michigan.
-It is separated into two main sections:
+It is separated into three main sections:

 * Michigan-Based Presses
   * These are publishers that are located in Michigan, although their works may not take place in or be about Michigan.
 * Works About Michigan
   * These are resources that can help you find literary works that are set in or about Michigan.
+* Michigan-Based Authors